phalcon/documentation/docs/config.md

 ## Overview

 Almost all applications require configuration data for proper operation.
 This configuration includes parameters and initial settings such as the location of log files, database connection values, registered services, etc. The [Phalcon\Config\Config][config] is designed to store this configuration data in an easy, object-oriented way.

+It represents a tree whose leaves are configuration values.
+Each child node of a [Phalcon\Config\Config][config] is named, and is either an external node which contains a configuration value or a sub-collection which is itself a [Phalcon\Config\Config][config] instance holding nested values.
+It provides methods to access such configuration collections.
+Each [Phalcon\Config\Config][config] instance represents a virtual object which can be traversed in the fashion of true object properties.

 This component can be instantiated using a PHP array directly or by reading configuration files from various formats, as described further down in the adapters section.
 [Phalcon\Config\Config][config] extends the [Phalcon\Support\Collection][collection] object, inheriting its functionality.

 ```php
 <?php